Need assistance in choosing the right insurance plan?

 FEMA divides authorised persons into four categories.
 Each category comprises a group of entities.
 The table below lists the authorised persons under the act:

-Authorised persons
+Categories Authorised persons Permitted activities

 Category I